6 Things You Didn’t Know About Level 4 Body Armor

 Body Armor Fact #3: There’s Regularly Scheduled Maintenance

-And yes, you also must perform regular maintenance on your body armor as well.
+And yes, you must also perform regular maintenance on your body armor.

 That includes routine visual inspections of body armor to identify signs of wear, tear, damage, or deterioration.
-Pay close attention for split seams or torn stitching, and any areas displaying visible harm, including both the outer carrier and the armor inserts.
+Pay close attention to split seams or torn stitching and any areas displaying visible harm, including both the outer carrier and the armor inserts.

 You may also need to clean your armor after use.
 Soft armor can be wiped down with a damp cloth or hand-washed using a mild detergent and water.
 Remember to avoid harsh chemicals that can harm the fibers, and clean hard armor plates with a damp cloth.